trick77/docker-blockcollider-node/README.md

 Known limitations in bcnode v0.1.0:

-- No mainnet.
+- No Mainnet.
 - No wallet/emblem support.
-- Only the Rovers are working, mined blocks are not getting broadcasted.
+- Only the block rovers are working, mined blocks are not getting broadcasted.
-- The rovers eat up a quite some bandwith (approximately 18 GB/day) if they are being run continuously.
+- The block rovers eat up quite some bandwith (approximately 18 GB/day) if they are being run continuously.
-- You won't get rich by running bcnode nor will you earn any NRG tokens at the moment.
+- You won't get rich by running bcnode nor will you earn any NRG tokens.
 - Essentially, there's no point in running this at the moment unless you want to experiment with it.